Nar Phu Valley Trekking-18 Days

 • Monsoon season (June to August): The monsoon season brings heavy rain and floods to the Nar Phu Valley, making hiking paths muddy and hazardous.
 Lower elevation temps vary from 15°C to 25°C (59°F to 77°F) and rise to around 10°C (50°F) at higher altitudes.

 It is important to carry suitable clothing and equipment to deal with variations in weather and temperature during the journey.
-It's also a good idea to check the weather prediction before setting out on the journey, and to be mindful of possible natural dangers like landslides and sudden floods during the rainy season.
+It's also a good idea to check the weather prediction before setting out on the journey and to be mindful of possible natural dangers like landslides and sudden floods during the rainy season.

-Local Culture and Tradition seen at the trail of Nar Phu valley
+Local Culture and Tradition seen at the trail of Nar Phu Valley

 The inhabitants of Nar Phu Valley come from a variety of ethnic groups, including Gurungs, Tibetans, and Manangis.
 These groups have unique customs, practices, and beliefs that have been passed down through the generations.
 Here are some characteristics of the inhabitants of Nar Phu Valley:

 The locals communicate a number of dialects, including Gurung, Tibetan, and Nepali.
-Gurung is the main tongue spoken in the lower elevations of valley, while Tibetan is spoken in the higher elevations in valley.
+Gurung is the main tongue spoken in the lower elevations of the valley, while Tibetan is spoken in the higher elevations in the valley.

 The people of Nar Phu Valley lead a simple existence based on cultivation, livestock husbandry, and trade.
 Many people are employed as farmers, cultivating products such as barley, wheat, and potatoes.
 Others work in the livestock farming industry, raising yaks, sheep, and goats.
 Some also work as merchants, marketing handcrafted items, woolen goods, and herbal remedies.